Management 101

 Management Effectiveness

-Assessing management effectiveness (the achievement of a planned effort or action) is a critical element of the management of sanctuaries, and is done both internally by the ONMS and by external sources.
+Assessing management effectiveness (the degree to which the National Marine Sanctuary System or a component site is meeting its ecosystem health and/or cultural resource integrity goals) is a critical element of the management of sanctuaries, and is done both internally by the ONMS and by external sources.
 It is part of routine sanctuary management efforts in order to foster a feedback loop that encourages an internal approach to problem solving and improved performance.

 Permits